James-tech4/JAMES-DSPT08-PHASE-4-PROJECT/README.md

-### Entity-Level Sentiment Analysis on Twitter
+## BUILDING AN NLP MODEL FOR ENTITY-LEVEL SENTIMENT ANALYSIS ON TWITTER

+* Student Name: JAMES WACHIRA MUTHEE
+* Mode of Study: PART TIME
+* Project: End of Phase Project
+* Technical Mentor: Daniel Ekale

 #### 1. Project Overview
-In today's digital world, Twitter plays a key role in shaping public opinion and brand perception.
+In today's digital world, twitter plays a key role in shaping public opinion and brand perception.
 This project develops an entity-level sentiment analysis model to classify tweets as Positive, Negative, Neutral, or Irrelevant regarding a specific entity (e.g., brands, products, public figures).
 The goal is to help businesses extract actionable insights, track sentiment trends, and enhance decision-making.

 #### 2. Problem Statement
 Traditional sentiment analysis focuses on entire texts rather than specific entities within them.
 This project bridges that gap by building a model that identifies sentiment at the entity level, providing more precise insights for businesses.